Dock Ellis: Personal life

 Ellis was married four times.
 His first wife was Paula; they divorced in 1972.
 Ellis' second wife was Austine, and they divorced in 1980.
-The third wife was Jacquelyn, and the fourth was Hjordis.
+His third wife was Jacquelyn, and the fourth was Hjordis.
 Ellis had three children and two grandchildren; both daughters have since died, one in 2003 due to complications arising from type 1 diabetes.
 Ellis had a daughter, Shangalesa, with Paula.
 His son with Austine, Dock Phillip Ellis III (Trey), played college basketball at California State University, Bakersfield.
 Trey fathered Ellis' first grandchild, Dock Phillip Ellis IV (Dru).
 Ellis' youngest daughter Simone, who mothered Ellis' second grandchild, died of cancer in December 2012.
 Ellis stopped using alcohol and other drugs in 1980, when his son was an infant.

 Ellis fought for players' rights, including the right to free agency.
 Jackie Robinson credited him with trying to further the rights of African American players, but warned him that he said too much.
-In 1971, Ellis testified before the United States Senate Subcommittee on Public Health about his experiences with sickle cell anemia and later worked with people who had the disease and raised money for sickle cell research.
+In 1971, Ellis testified before the United States Senate Subcommittee on Public Health about his experiences with sickle cell anemia, and later worked with people who had the disease and raised money for sickle cell research.